 Lizetta, via email

-—A new chapter on records and transcripts for special needs students.
+— An updated chapter on records and transcripts for special needs students

-—You’ll turn to this straightforward guide for answers again and again!
+You’ll turn to this straightforward guide again and again!

 Hi Janice, . . .
 I bought Transcripts Made Easy and started working on it 3 years ago for our oldest son and just sent the first transcript out to a college.
 My son is a senior this year.
 The lady in the admissions office called about some other information today and said she wished all homeschooling parents had it together like me.
 She really liked the transcript, she said she couldn’t do that on her computer.
 Then I told her about your book and how great it was in guiding me through the process.
 I used Sample 2: Horizontal-format.
 I always tell people about your book because it cuts right to the chase.
 I have [another book] and all the info is great, but your book showed me how to put it all together on one paper.